-If your child has an external ear infection, the lining of her ear canal on the outer side of her eardrum is infected.
+If your child has an external ear infection, the lining of their ear canal on the outer side of their eardrum is infected with bacteria or fungus.

 Children who swim a lot often get external ear infections.
 This is because water stays in their ears after swimming.
 This creates the moist, dark environments that bacteria or fungus can grow in.

 External ear infections might also happen if your child’s ear canal is damaged by using cotton buds or scratching.
-A secondary bacterial or fungal infection often develops when this happens.
+A secondary bacterial or fungal infection often develops in this situation.

 Children who have skin problems like eczema or dermatitis are more likely to get external ear infections.

 The medical term for external ear infection is otitis externa.
 You might also hear it called ‘swimmer’s ear’.

 Symptoms of external ear infection

-If your child has an external ear infection, he might complain of a painful or itchy ear.
+If your child has an external ear infection, they might have a painful or itchy ear.
 Younger children might spend a lot of time scratching their ears.

 The ear usually feels blocked, and your child might have trouble hearing.
 Chewing can sometimes make the pain worse.

 Sometimes there can be bleeding or even discharge from the infected ear.
-Your child might also have painful, swollen lymph glands around her ear and neck.
+Your child might also have painful, swollen lymph nodes around their ear and neck.

 You should take your child to your GP if your child: